 The idea for Venom came from Randy Schueller, a reader, and was bought by Marvel for $220 under the direction of then editor in chief Jim Shooter.
 The designs for the costume and character came from Mike Zeck and Todd McFarlane.

 The symbiote itself is sentient and has chosen different hosts through the years.
 Its first was Spider-Man.
-Eddie Brock, Angelo Fortunato, Mac Gargan, and even Ms. Marvel acted as hosts for the alien symbiote, as well as Ann Weying (Eddie Brock's ex).
-The last host was Flash Thompson however, the symbiote is no longer with him.
+Eddie Brock, Angelo Fortunato, Mac Gargan, and even Ms. Marvel and Red Hulk have acted as hosts for the alien symbiote, as well as Ann Weying (Eddie Brock's ex).
+The current host is Flash Thompson.

 Major Story Arcs